jfyne/live/README.md

 To handle form changes and submissions, use the `live-change` and `live-submit` events.
-In general, it is preferred to handle input changes at the form level, where all form fields are passed to the views event handler given any single input change.
+In general, it is preferred to handle input changes at the form level, where all form fields are passed to the handler's event handler given any single input change.
 For example, to handle real-time form validation and saving, your template would use both `live-change` and `live-submit` bindings.

 See the [form example](https://github.com/jfyne/live/blob/master/examples/form) for usage.